thenamespace/web3-plugin-ens/README.md

 # Setting up the plugin

 Register your plugin.
-There are two types of connections for which the plugin can be registered: _private connection_ - connecting with your private key, _public connection_ - connecting with a wallet such as MetaMask.
+There are two types of connections for which the plugin can be registered:

+- _public connection_ - connecting with a wallet such as MetaMask.
+- _private connection_ - connecting with your private key

 ### Public connection